 Do not switch brands of medicine (hard-gelatin and soft-gelatin capsules) without talking with your doctor.

-Methoxsalen hard-gelatin capsules is used for:
+Methoxsalen hard-gelatin capsules are used for:

 Treating vitiligo and severe psoriasis.
 It is also used to treat skin problems associated with a certain type of lymphoma.
 It may also be used for other conditions as determined by your doctor

-Methoxsalen hard-gelatin capsules is a psoralen.
+Methoxsalen hard-gelatin capsules are a psoralen.
 It works by making the skin more sensitive to UV light.
 It appears that this sensitivity results in damage to the skin cells when UV light treatment is given.
 Damaged skin cells grow more slowly, and the rate of tissue growth is reduced.